-- 6.2.1.1 Access for Maintenance and Inspection - \6.2.1.1.1 Water Storage Tanks shall be installed so that they are easily accessible for cleaning or repairs. - \6.2.1.1.2 Safe access shall be provided to all cisterns by means of a secure permanent ladder or readily available portable ladder. - \6.2.1.1.3 Where a cistern is installed inside a building and, due to limited headroom available, it is fixed with limited clearance from the ceiling or underside of the roof, a quickly detachable fitting must be used to enable it to be easily removed for cleansing and repair.

-6.2.1.2 Protection against Pollution of Potable Water by Non-Potable Water

-\6.2.1.2.1 If a cistern for non-potable water is placed adjoining to a cistern for potable water, a physical break must be provided between the cisterns, such that the walls and slabs of the cisterns are separated, however, tie beams linking the cisterns for structural requirements may be fitted and, if fitted, must be constructed in a way that cross contamination of the cisterns via the tie beams is not possible.
+- 6.2.1.1 Access for Maintenance and Inspection - \6.2.1.1.1 Water Storage Tanks shall be installed so that they are easily accessible for cleaning or repairs. - \6.2.1.1.2 Safe access shall be provided to all cisterns by means of a secure permanent ladder or readily available portable ladder. - \6.2.1.1.3 Where a cistern is installed inside a building and, due to limited headroom available, it is fixed with limited clearance from the ceiling or underside of the roof, a quickly detachable fitting must be used to enable it to be easily removed for cleansing and repair. - #6.2.1.1.4 For water cisterns with top access, the access on top of the cisterns should have a minimum headroom of 800mm. - 6.2.1.2 Protection against Pollution of Potable Water by Non-Potable Water - \6.2.1.2.1 If a cistern for non-potable water is placed adjoining to a cistern for potable water, a physical break must be provided between the cisterns, such that the walls and slabs of the cisterns are separated, however, tie beams linking the cisterns for structural requirements may be fitted and, if fitted, must be constructed in a way that cross contamination of the cisterns via the tie beams is not possible.